 Dronedarone is a non-iodinated benzofuran similar to amiodarone but is not associated with thyroid or pulmonary toxicity in randomized clinical trials or post-marketing observational studies.55, 56 Dronedarone has electrophysiological characteristics spanning all 4 Vaughan-Williams anti-arrhythmic classes, with primarily class III effects.
 Initial trials suggested that dronedarone prolonged the time to recurrence of AF and reduced cardiovascular death and hospitalization.26, 27

 The landmark ATHENA trial evaluated the efficacy and safety of dronedarone in patients with atrial arrhythmias (atrial fibrillation or atrial flutter).
 This trial did not include patients with a recent history of NYHA class IV heart failure or recent hospitalization for decompensated heart failure (<4 weeks).
-Approximately, 30% of the ATHENA population had NYHA class I-III heart failure.
+Approximately 30% of the ATHENA population had NYHA class I-III heart failure.
 ATHENA demonstrated that dronedarone 400 mg twice daily (in combination with background therapy) reduced the combined endpoint of CV hospitalization or death from any cause by 24% (p<0.001) compared with placebo.
 Of course, the ATHENA trial was not conducted in the special population of patients with a new diagnosis of AF.
 There are no randomized trials or guideline recommendations for antiarrhythmic therapy at the time of first-detected AF.
 A subgroup analysis from the ATHENA trial suggests that optimal outcomes may be achieved in those patients with shorter duration of AF (time from diagnosis).57 Similar observations have also been made in patients undergoing other forms of rhythm control, including catheter ablation.58 In this trial, patients with first-detected AF will be randomized to dronedarone on top of usual care versus usual care alone.
 Patients randomized to the intervention arm will be prescribed and treated with Dronedarone 400 mg bid.
 This dose has been chosen as it is the Food and Drug Administration approved dose as well as the dose recommended in current international guidelines.26, 33 Dronedarone has also been shown to be an effective rate control agent as well.
-In the ERATO study treatment with dronedarone 400 mg twice daily let to a mean reduction of 24.5 beat/min in patients with permanent AF when compared with placebo.
+In the ERATO study, treatment with dronedarone 400 mg twice daily led to a mean reduction of 24.5 beat/min in patients with permanent AF when compared with placebo.
 In the EURIDIS/ADONIS studies the mean difference in patients with paroxysmal/persistent AF during AF recurrence was 14 beats/min.27 Moreover, the dronedarone treated patients experienced improved rate control without any reduction in exercise tolerance as measured by maximal exercise.59

 Study Population